 - Check out your dog’s footpads after you return from jogging … and during your jog, if the dog shows any change in gait or pace.
 Some surfaces, such as gravel and rock, can be very hard on dogs’ feet.
 Watch the pads for cracking or wear.
 Watch out for glass shards and debris; remember, you have footwear but your canine does not.

 - During hot weather, exercise in the morning or evening, not during the heat of the day, which is hard on a dog’s health … plus hot pavement will hurt his paws.

 - During cold and snowy weather check for, and remove, ice on the footpads and between toes.

 - Check your dog’s coat, ears, eyes, and paws for burrs, ticks, and other unwanted stuff that might be picked up along the way.

 For lengthy walks or jogs … or any exercise sessions during warm weather … bring water for yourself and your dog.
 It is usually smart to bring some healthy tidbits for your dog too.
 These can do more than energize your dog; they can be invaluable in regaining his attention if he is distracted or disturbed by something or someone he sees along your exercise route.

-- Carry a stick or bone to throw if approached by unleashed dog or other animal.
+- Carry a stick or bone to throw if approached by an unleashed dog or another animal.

 - Be visible: Buy and use reflective bands on yourself, reflective collars on your dog.
 There are a variety of handy reflectors and blinking tags available.